Table of contents

 Economic Nexus - Apportionable Income - Two Important Dates

 Effective June 1, 2010, an “economic nexus” standard rather than a “physical presence” standard was created with regard to certain activities.
-It requires some businesses earning “apportionable income” (including activities subject to the service and other activities and royalty B&O tax classifications) from Washington customers to be subject to taxes whether or not they maintain offices in the state or have any physical presence.
-See Economic Nexus for more information.
+Some businesses earning “apportionable income” (including activities subject to the service and other activities and royalty B&O tax classifications) attributed to Washington will be subject to the B&O tax whether or not they maintain offices in the state or have any physical presence.
+See Economic Nexus and WAC 458-20-19402 for more information.

 Effective September 1, 2015, the economic nexus standard is extended to business engaging in wholesaling activity.
 Additionally, the time frame for determining whether a business has exceeded any of the economic nexus thresholds changes from the current tax year to the immediately preceding tax year.
 Part II of ESSB 6138.